camunda/camunda-bpm-examples/dmn-engine/dmn-engine-java-main-method/README.md

 mvn compile exec:java
 ```

-This will compile the compile the project and will execute it with the arguments
+This will compile the project and execute it with the arguments
 `Winter` for the current season and `4` for the number of expected guests.

 This should produce an output which contains: